waiming/ThreatSensor/README.md

 # Run the notebook
 cd src/
 ```

-![src/training_yolov8.ipynb] is for the data training based on pre-trained model (fine-tuning)
+[src/training_yolov8.ipynb] is for the data training based on pre-trained model (fine-tuning).
-![src/camera.ipynb] is to kickstart the camera live detection using fine-tuned model.
+[src/camera.ipynb] is to kickstart the camera live detection using fine-tuned model.

 ## 📌 Usage
 1. **Deploy ThreatSensor on a security camera feed.**